Logan-Martin/Engineering_2_Notebook/README.md

 <img src="Images for notebook/Screenshot 2020-10-09 at 10.07.09 AM.png" alt="Tire" width="200" height="200">

 ### Reflection
-First read the instrutions and then make it, I tried doing it on my own and then had to redo it.
+Make sure you have the correct measurements, it might break something later.

 ---

 ## Wheel